keithfancher/haskell-notes/haskell-notes.md

 scattered collection of useful information and resources.

 (Note: I'm writing this selfishly.
 Primarily, *I* am the document's target audience.
-Apologies if I make some assumptions throughout.)
+Apologies if I make some assumptions throughout.
+Also, I'm new to Haskell, so I'm probably wrong about everything.
+Sorry again!)

 ## Pattern matching